-- 1.3.1 The Climate Change Act 2008 commits the UK government to reducing greenhouse gas emissions by at least 80% of 1990 levels by 2050, and created a framework for setting a series of interim national carbon budgets and plans for national adaptation to climate risks. - 1.3.2 At present the Third, Fourth and Fifth Carbon Budgets, set through The Carbon Budget Orders 2009, 2011 and 2016, are 2.54 GtCO2e for 2018-2022, 1.95 GtCO2e for 2023-2037 and 1.73 GtCO2e for 2028-2032. - 1.3.3 The Climate Change Act also created the Committee on Climate Change to give advice on carbon budgets and report on progress.
-Although not itself setting legislation or government policy, the Committee on Climate Change's statutory role to advise government under the Climate Change Act 2008 means that its recommendations or identification of policy gaps are relevant to consider in this assessment.
-In its advice on setting the Fifth Carbon Budget (Committee on Climate Change, 2015a) and on sectoral scenarios (Committee on Climate Change, 2015b) for achieving the budget, the Committee considered carbon reduction pathways and actions for the power generation sector.
+- 1.3.1 The Climate Change Act 2008 (as amended) commits the UK government to reducing greenhouse gas emissions by 100% of 1990 levels by 2050 and created a framework for setting a series of interim national carbon budgets and plans for national adaptation to climate risks. - 1.3.2 At present the Third, Fourth and Fifth Carbon Budgets, set through The Carbon Budget Orders 2009, 2011 and 2016, are 2.54 GtCO2e for 2018-2022, 1.95 GtCO2e for 2023-2037 and 1.73 GtCO2e for 2028-2032. - 1.3.3 The Climate Change Act also created the Committee on Climate Change to give advice on carbon budgets and report on progress.
+Although not itself setting legislation or government policy, the Committee on Climate Change's statutory role to advise government under the Climate Change Act 2008 means that its recommendations or identification of policy gaps are relevant to consider in this assessment. - The UK's ratification of the Paris Agreement (FCCC/CP/2015/L.9/Rev.1) will in the 1.3.4 advice of the Committee require more ambitious UK carbon emission reductions than legislated for in the Climate Change Act 2008 beyond 2050.
+Pending further changes in emissions reduction pledges by other EU member states, the Committee has not recommended that the Fifth Carbon Budget should be altered at present (Committee on Climate Change, 2016a and 2016b).
+The Committee is due to advise on a sixth carbon budget in September 2020. - 1.3.5 Greenhouse gas emissions from electricity generation facilities are currently regulated by the EU ETS established by Directive 2003/87/EC as amended by Directive 2009/29/EC and implemented in the UK by the Greenhouse Gas Emissions Trading Scheme Regulations 2012.